Four primary school children sat around a table smiling toward their teacher.

 What are my career prospects?

-Once you’ve graduated with your degree in Early Childhood and Primary Education Studies, you’ll be well qualified to think about several different careers.
+Upon graduating with a degree in Early Childhood and Primary Education Studies, you’ll be well-equipped to explore a variety of career paths.

-You could consider completing teacher training via School Centred Initial Teacher Training (SCITT), Early Years Initial Teacher Training, or even a Postgraduate Certificate in Education (PGCE).
-You can also choose to study one of our postgraduate course like PGCert Practice Education here at BNU.
+If you wish to pursue teaching, you might consider routes such as School-Centred Initial Teacher Training (SCITT), Early Years Initial Teacher Training, or a Postgraduate Certificate in Education (PGCE).
+Alternatively, you could further your expertise through one of our postgraduate programs, such as the PGCert Practice Education offered here at BNU.

 Read full profile